 However, the video challenges – or at least complicates – the “black hole” reading.
 Its cosmic visual focus is rather a solar eclipse, hanging lazily in the sky as the alien girl crosses her strange landscape to acquire the skull of Major Tom.
 (She’s unsurprised, implying this is ritual rather than happenstance.
-The skull is encrusted with jewels, suggesting either previous worship or that the astronaut underwent some very peculiar biological changes on the trip here from Earth.
+The skull is encrusted with jewels, which suggests either previous worship or that the astronaut underwent some very peculiar biological changes on the trip here from Earth.
 The nature of his journeys, and how long Major Tom survived, is a matter of conjecture.
 Flash Gordon pulp adventure and David Bowman existential transfiguration seem equally appropriate – Bowie did love 2001, for all the cheese of his initial response to it.
 Thankfully “Blackstar” rules out the lamest interpretation, favoured by Peter Schilling, that the end of “Space Oddity” represents Major Tom crash-landing back on Earth.)
-The eclipse is static, unmoving, so perhaps we’re to assume that this is a dying world whose moon has ceased to orbit, a cosmic dead end.
+The eclipse is static, unmoving, as if this is a dying world whose moon has ground to a halt in its orbit, a cosmic dead end.
 Eclipses are another rich symbolic mine (or mine field); the union of opposites, the eaten sun.
 Perhaps Bowie really has just contrived another shield to conceal his meaning.
 But what if there’s a way to bridge these symbols?

 Consider the alien world.
 Its cultist inhabitants conduct strange, macabre rituals.
 They commit human sacrifices, or something like.
 They twitch and spasm in silence, their movements achieving an energy and a strangeness seldom to be found in videos for a twenty-seventh studio album.
 Not to suggest a value judgement against “primitive” peoples, but these don’t seem to be a scientifically-minded bunch – the milieu here suggests a race with occult or supernatural proclivities and interests, one concerned with symbology rather than mundane reality.
 When these people look to their sky, do they perceive their planet’s natural satellite obscuring the nearest stellar body?
 No, they see a burning light emanating from pitch darkness.
 They see a black star.